Regional Sponsored Migration Scheme (RSMS)

 RSMS (sc187) Visa

 The RSMS (sc187) visa is not points tested either but RSMS occupations are restricted to the ANZSCO Skill Level 1-3 occupations.
 RSMS does not require any minimum level of experience which is ideal for new graduates as long as they can show the required level qualifications.

 You must now be able to nominate an ANZSCO occupation from the relevant MLTSSL and Regional Occupation List (ROL) – RSMS SC187 List

 There are three pathways to apply for an RSMS visa:

 - Direct Entry stream – You will need to have qualifications and skills relevant to your nominated occupation.
 If you are nominated to fill a trade occupation Listed RSMS trade occupations and possess overseas qualifications or rely only upon work experience, you must have a satisfactory skill assessment from the relevant skill assessing authority – unless you are exempt.

 Applicants will also be required to have a score of 6 in each of the 4 parts of the IELTS unless they are in an exempted class of applicants;

-Employers will also need to show that they meet either training benchmarks A or B (similar to the 457 visa program) and intends to pay market salary prior to being able to nominate an applicant(s);
+Employers will also need to pay SAF training levy and must pay market salary prior to being able to nominate an applicant(s);

-- Temporary Residence Transition Stream – working on a 457 visa (the only qualifying visa) in the same ANZSCO unit group as the nominated position for a period of 2 years of the 3 years prior to application.
-Where the employee has worked for the ENS nominator, employers will be required to show that they have met their continuing training commitment since sponsorship approval and market salary obligations under the 457 visa program
+- Temporary Residence Transition Stream – working on a 457/STT visa (the only qualifying visa) in the same ANZSCO unit group as the nominated position for a period of 2 years of the 3 years prior to application.
+Where the employee has worked for the ENS nominator, employers will be required to show that they have met their training commitment and market salary obligations under the STT visa program

 In this pathway, no RCB certification is required and there is no need for the Sponsor to meet training benchmarks.